andylikescodes/andylikescodes.github.io/_posts/2020-07-28-Testing-Null-Hypothesis-For-Treatment-Effects.md

 However, that's when we know the correct answer, and then we can construct the probability distribution under $H_0$.
 In this case, when we have equally likely treatments, can we do the same thing?
 Let's say that the treatments are randomly assigned, then we calculated $Pr(t\geq t(obs))$, where $t(obs)$ is number of treated subjects.
 This is not what we want though.
 We want a statistics that relate to the effects, and in the example,  $\bar{Y}_t - \bar{Y}_c$ is selected.
 I guess that if we randomly shuffle the treatment assignment, we have all the possible events of treatment assignments.
 I am not quite understanding this now.
 If we randomly shuffle the treatment, in reality, should I get different treatment effects?

-Consider that we randomly shuffle the treatment assignments,
+Consider that know all the possible the treatment assignments and each of them are equally likely to happen, then each assignment have a test statistics

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0MzQ3NTY0MywtNTgyNjk0NTQzLDIxMj
+eyJoaXN0b3J5IjpbLTEyNjUzNTc4MzAsLTU4MjY5NDU0MywyMT
-gyNzEwNjIsMjA5MTY1NTc3MywyMDUxNDEzNzUwLDY0NDM3MzYz
+I4MjcxMDYyLDIwOTE2NTU3NzMsMjA1MTQxMzc1MCw2NDQzNzM2
-NSwtMTQ4NTEwODA3MSwtMTA5ODIyNzc5NSwxMzExNDU4ODcxLD
+MzUsLTE0ODUxMDgwNzEsLTEwOTgyMjc3OTUsMTMxMTQ1ODg3MS
-U2NjIwNjYzOCwtMTk1MzQxMzg2NCwyMDA3NDU1MzI1LC0yMDY5
+w1NjYyMDY2MzgsLTE5NTM0MTM4NjQsMjAwNzQ1NTMyNSwtMjA2
-NzA4NTQ1XX0=
+OTcwODU0NV19
 -->